 Do basketball shoes fit true to size?

 Generally speaking, basketball shoes fit true to size.
-However, most manufacturers have their own size charts which you can check if you're unsure.
+However, most manufacturers have their own size charts which you can check if you're unsure. adidas, for instance, has a size guide that gives information on what size to go for if you're feet measure "X"-inches.

 One thing that is worth noting though is that not every sports brand's shoes fit the same.
-For example, when you compare Nike vs adidas sizing, Nike shoes are half an EU size large than adidas, despite both claiming to be the same UK size.
+For example, when you compare Nike vs adidas sizing, Nike shoes are half an EU size larger than adidas, despite both claiming to be the same UK size.

 This can make buying basketball shoes in the right size tricky.
 However, as long as you double-check with the manufacturer in question's size chart, you should be okay.
+As an aside, check out our guide to measuring shoe size as well to help get you started with your comparison.